Click here to download printable copy of the order of worship

 (Note: Church’s email address – office@trinitychurchtroy.org.
 Website address – www.trinitychurchtroy.org.)

-1. The July/August Upper Room devotional is available in the narthex.
+- The September/October Upper Room devotional is available in the narthex.